Brighton & West Branch Trusts Attorneys

 For most people looking to prepare an estate plan, trusts and other estate planning documents just seem overly complicated.
 The entire process can become needlessly stressful.
 Even those with estate planning knowledge can benefit from consulting with an experienced Brighton lawyer for trusts.

-At the Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC, we help clients throughout Brighton in creating trusts.
+At the Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC, we help clients throughout Brighton & West Branch in creating trusts.
 Attorneys from our firm have decades of experience in elder law, estate planning, probate, and related issues.

 Whether you have a simple estate or significant, diversified assets, our legal team can help you find the solutions you need.
 Contact our office today to arrange a consultation with an experienced attorney.

-Creating Revocable & Irrevocable Trusts in Brighton, MI
+Creating Revocable & Irrevocable Trusts in Brighton & West Branch, MI

 We regularly help our clients establish revocable trusts, irrevocable trusts, living trusts and other types of trusts and deeds.
 Our trust planning lawyers also provide clients with the detailed, personalized consultation needed to help them protect their assets.